josueneo/simple-eks/README.md

 * Install aws cli

 ## Steps to build an EKS cluster
-Modify the terraform.tfvars file according to your needs, it is best to create a VPC and networks, then interconnect the rest of your systems.
+Modify the terraform.tfvars file according to your needs, it will create a VPC and some subnets, one can interconnect the rest of your systems afterwards.

 ```
 terraform init